USEPA/EPA_OMEGA_Model/doc/source/6_developer_guide.rst

     **The currently recommended Python version is** `Python 3.8.10 <https://python.org/downloads/release/python-3810/>`_ **.**

-    M1 Mac users should install `the Intel version of Python 3.8.10 <https://www.python.org/ftp/python/3.8.10/python-3.8.10-macosx10.9.pkg>`_ which runs under Rosetta, it prevents compatiblity issues with packages that haven't been updated to run natively, then follow the Simple Install directions.
+    Mx (ARM) Mac users should install `the Intel version of Python 3.8.10 <https://www.python.org/ftp/python/3.8.10/python-3.8.10-macosx10.9.pkg>`_ if they are interested in GUI development due to the PySide2 requirment.
+Otherwise the `ARM-native version of Python 3.9.13 <https://www.python.org/ftp/python/3.9.13/python-3.9.13-macosx10.9.pkg>`_ is recommended, it runs much faster and it supports all other required packages.

 Python
 ++++++

 The latest versions of Python are available at https://www.python.org/downloads/

-OMEGA has been developed with Python versions 3.7.1 (the minimum required version) thru 3.9.6 and has not been tested with version 3.10 or higher.
+OMEGA has been developed with Python versions 3.7.1 (the minimum required version) thru 3.9.13 and has not been tested with version 3.10 or higher.
 If you already have Python installed, there is probably no reason to update to a newer version unless one of the required packages is not compatible with your Python version and hardware platform.

 The recommended practice is to run the source code in a virtual environment, which may be set up manually or via the IDE.
 The virtual environment isolates the installation of OMEGA-required Python packages from whatever packages may have already been installed at the system level.
 This allows a 'clean' installation that can guarantee no known conflicts between packages.